Jgalvani/angular-admin-site/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

 ## Environment variables

-If you want to use dotenv to load your environment variables create a `.env` file in the root directory then run `npm start`.
+To use dotenv to load your environment variables create a `.env` file in the root directory then run `npm start`.

 ## Development server